 Obtain and pay for a general liability insurance umbrella policy to cover the Briefing and Finals events.
-The County or a local dairy committee may be able to assist the Sub-Committee with insurance needs.
-Note: Policy should include at least \$1,000,000 aggregate, \$500,000 per any occurrence annual, \$500,000 personal & advertising injury each occurrence, \$50,000 fire damage-any one fire, \$5,000 medical expense-any one person.
+The Committee or a local dairy committee may be able to assist the Subcommittee with insurance needs.
+Note: Policy must include at least \$1,000,000 aggregate, \$500,000 per any occurrence annual, \$500,000 personal & advertising injury each occurrence, \$50,000 fire damage-any one fire, \$5,000 medical expense-any one person.